makrai/notes/kratzer88-stage-level-individual-level-pred.md

 (77') is true i f and only H most pairs or tndtvtduals that satisfy the restrictive clause of (77') also satisfy its nuclear scope.
 Imagine now a st tuation with fifty houses.
-20 of the houses are o1 d , 30 are new.
+20 of the houses are old , 30 are new.
 Each of the old houses has five fire places.
 The new houses have only one.
 This means that there are 130 house/fire place pairs that satisfy the restrictive clause of (77').
 Out of those 130 pairs,